-- 16.5 It is important that feedback is received from applicants on the operation of the Housing Register.
+- 16.1 The Partnership has made every attempt to ensure this Joint Allocations Policy meets the needs of those residents living in the most difficult housing circumstances.
+As with any policy it will be necessary to constantly monitor and review its effectiveness and amendments made to ensure it continues to achieve its goals. - 16.2 In order that the Council can retain its ability to act appropriately in exceptional circumstances the Housing Services Manager has the authority to depart from the policy framework contained in this document. - 16.3 Registered Providers retain their ability to act in exceptional circumstances to move tenants on management moves, and also use appropriate vacancies for decanting tenants for major works or from redevelopment sites, and for any other purpose consistent with their business - 16.4 The Partnership will report annually on the lettings made in Surrey Heath, including the status of applicants and the reasons for lettings made outside of the Joint Allocation Policy. - 16.5 It is important that feedback is received from applicants on the operation of the Housing Register.
 Applicants will be contacted from time to time and asked for their views on the service provided to them and on the quality of the information that they receive.
 However, comments at any stage whether they are complaints, criticism or compliments are welcome.
-All the organisations in this Partnership have their own complaint procedures and these will be made available on request. - 16.6 Translation services are available for interviews and written information. - 16.7 The information supplied on Housing Register Forms may be used by other departments within the Council for the detection of fraud. - 16.8 Information provided by applicants will be shared between Partners where relevant. - 16.9 All information supplied by applicants will be processed in accordance with the data protection principals. - 16.10 The Housing Services Manager, after consultation with the Portfolio Holder, has authority to update the Policy to reflect current practice and make administrative changes where this does not alter the substance of the Policy.
+All the organisations in this Partnership have their own complaint procedures and these will be made available on request. - 16.6 Translation services are available for interviews and written information. - 16.7 The information supplied on Housing Register Forms may be used by other departments within the Council for the detection of fraud. - 16.8 Information provided by applicants will be shared between Partners where relevant. - 16.9 All information supplied by applicants will be processed in accordance with the data protection principals. - 16.10 The Housing Services Manager, after consultation with the Portfolio Holder, has authority to update the Policy to reflect current practice and make administrative changes where this does not alter the substance of the Policy. - 16.11 Changes in the Law: The Secretary of State may from time to time amend the classes of person eligible to be considered for housing.
+The Allocation Scheme will automatically be amended to reflect any such changes from the date of implementation.